Jason2Brownlee/AlgorithmAfternoon/content/books/genetic_algorithm/chapter06.md

 In this exercise, you'll implement a complete genetic algorithm to solve the OneMax problem and conduct experiments to analyze the impact of population size, crossover rate, and mutation rate on the algorithm's performance.
 By the end, you'll have a hands-on understanding of how to build and tune a genetic algorithm for optimization tasks.

-### Part 1: Implementing the Genetic Algorithm for OneMax
+### Exercise 1: Implementing the Genetic Algorithm for OneMax

 1. **Initialization**: Implement a function `initialize_population(pop_size, bitstring_length)` that generates a population of `pop_size` random bitstrings, each of length `bitstring_length`.